 Laptops that can convert into tablets (2-in-1s, as they’re often called) typically miss out on being great laptops by virtue of trying to be a jack of all trades.
 Not so with the HP Spectre x360 15, which packs seriously powerful hardware into a relatively lightweight chassis for an awesome notebook with some tablet capabilities, too.

-The quad-core Intel Core i7-9750H CPU pairs perfectly with the onboard Nvidia GTX 1650 to deliver decent gaming performance — even at 4K resolution — while overall system power and the fast solid-state storage kept everything feeling snappy and responsive.
-It even looks great on the outside, with a unique blue color-scheme accented with gold that steers clear of the gaudy label, but certainly stands out from the pack of black and silver alternatives.
+The quad-core Intel Core i7-9750H CPU pairs perfectly with the onboard Nvidia GTX 1650 to deliver decent gaming performance — even at 4K resolution — while overall system power and the fast solid-state storage keep everything feeling snappy and responsive.
+It even looks great on the outside, with a unique blue color scheme accented with gold that steers clear of the gaudy label but certainly stands out from the pack of black and silver alternatives.

-The display itself looks gorgeous and though it falls behind some of the competition in terms of contrast, its wide color gamut support is top-tier and its color accuracy is only beaten by the XPS 15.
-Like the XPS 15, the latest versions include an option for a 4K OLED screen to give it excellent display performance to go with its speed.
+The display itself looks gorgeous, and though it falls behind some of the competition in terms of contrast, its wide color gamut support is top-tier, and its color accuracy is beaten only by the XPS 15.
+Like the XPS 15, the latest versions include an option for a 4K OLED screen for excellent display performance to go with its speed.

 Theis a little heavier than we’d like for tablet use, but that minor gripe aside, it’s a fantastic 4K laptop that’s well-suited to just about anyone.

 Read our full HP Spectre x360 15 review

 Why you should buy this: ThinkPads are amazing work machines, and the X1 Extreme is no different — now with a great 4K screen and an OLED option.

 Who’s it for: Anyone who wants to maximize screen real estate for work and play.

 What we thought of the ThinkPad X1 Extreme:

-If style is the least of your concerns or you want 4K laptop power in a system that doesn’t scream “look at me,” then the ThinkPad X1 Extreme Gen 2 might be what you need.
+If style is the least of your concerns or you want 4K laptop power in a system that doesn’t scream “look at me,” the ThinkPad X1 Extreme Gen 2 is what you need.
 It packs capable hardware into a durable, sturdy chassis that eschews modern design meta in favor of function, with a fantastic keyboard to boot.